- For Coaches

 Protecting and improving the development and well-being of athletes and football participants.

 USA Football implemented a corporate policy that addresses misconduct.
 Athletes who have been mistreated may experience social embarrassment, emotional turmoil, psychological scars, loss of self-esteem and negative impacts on their relationships with their family, friends, and the sport.

 Misconduct may hurt an athlete’s competitive performance and may cause him or her to stop participating in sports entirely.
-USA Football requires all of our full-time staff and any volunteers, contractors, interns and adult participants who have routine contact with minors or who meet other criteria set forth in the policy to be both background checked and SafeSport certified.
+USA Football requires all of our full-time staff and any volunteers, contractors, interns and adult participants who have routine contact with minors or who meet other criteria set forth in the policy to be background checked.

 Our partners at Stop It Now! have developed and made available to youth leagues materials and resources to help organizations protect athletes and create an environment that encourages safety, openness, and disclosure.
 You may access the resources here, or contact them via phone at 1-(888)-PREVENT.